Open Bible Data Home About News OET Key

 daughters_of Yərūshālayim/(Jerusalem)

-The woman is using the possessive form to poetically describe where the young women (daughters) live.
-The phrase daughters of Jerusalem refers to the young women from the city of Jerusalem.
-(These are probably the same women as the “marriageable women” in 1:3 and “they” in 1:4).
+The woman is using the possessive form to poetically describe where the young women (daughters of Jerusalem) live.
+The phrase refers to the young women from Jerusalem; probably the same women as the “marriageable women” in 1:3 and “they” in 1:4).
 If your language would not use the possessive form for this, you could indicate the association between them in a way that is natural in your language.
 Alternate translation: “daughters from Jerusalem” or “young women from Jerusalem”

 Note 4 topic: figures-of-speech / simile